UMass-Embodied-AGI/CHAIC/README.md

 ## 🛠️ Known Issues

-We found that sometimes the wheelchair agent may block at corners due to its model shape, so another model (a limping person with the same capacity as the wheelchair agent) replaces the original model to decrease the variance of results.
+We found that sometimes the wheelchair agent may be blocked at corners due to its model shape, so another model (a limping person with the same capacity as the wheelchair agent) replaces the original model to decrease the variance of results.